 Alexandra served on the national advisory board of EPEAT (Electronic Product Environmental Assessment Tool) – the largest green electronic product registry in the world – which directs over a billion dollars in purchasing toward greener products.
-She co-designed and facilitated market adoption of cutting-edge solutions for the electronics sector, including the Green Screen for Safer Chemicals, Hewlett Packard’s leading procurement tool (other companies using this model include Apple, Dell, Clariant, Nike and Honeywell).
-This work enabled her to partner with Apple, Hewlett Packard, Seagate and other electronic companies to establish supply chain procurement specifications for environmentally preferred materials.
-She also co-authored a precedent-setting, widely-covered report – Greening Consumer Electronics: the Move Away from Chlorine and Bromine – and worked on a key three year EPA funded project to embed green engineering principles into product innovation in the auto sector.
+She facilitated market adoption of cutting-edge solutions for the electronics sector, including the Green Screen for Safer Chemicals, a leading supply chain management tool used by market leaders such as Apple and Hewlett Packard.
+She co-authored a precedent-setting, widely-covered report – Greening Consumer Electronics: the Move Away from Chlorine and Bromine –which established supply chain procurement specifications for environmentally preferred materials.

-She currently serves on the board of the Western New York Environmental Alliance and Clean and Healthy New York; is a trustee for the Nichols School and an ambassador for the Girls Education Collaborative.
+She currently serves on the board of Clean and Healthy New York and is a trustee for the Nichols School based in Buffalo, NY.
 Alexandra earned her BA in Communication from the University of New Hampshire.